 - Regular excavation

 - Borrow excavation

 - Commercial sources

-- Specialized materials (may require special review/approval by VDOT)
+- Specialized materials

 - Light weight fill

 - Aggregate

 - Flowable fill

 - Cellular concrete fill/foam concrete fill

 - Tires

 - Fly ash

 - Slag

 PLACEMENT OF LAYERS

 As shown in Fig. 2.6, the first lifts of embankment material should be placed in low areas.
 Successive layers should be continuously manipulated to provide uniform layers approximately parallel to the finished grade.
 As material is brought in and spread, large roots and other objectionable materials must be removed and disposed of in an approved manner.